robotdjman/CS4963-Robots/README.md

 - I didn't run the `source catkin_ws/devel/setup.bash` command since following the MuSHR Foxglove docks didn't build it that way

+## Setup

+- Confirm XQuarts Setup (check below)
+- Open VSCode in container
+- You make need to run `catkin clean` then `catkin build` in both the mushr_ws and the dependencies_ws folders as the catkin does some stuff to the container

 ## Running muSHR Visualization
 - Run `mushr_noetic` in your shell
 - Run `source ~/.bashrc` in the container shell